Why are we building it?

 - Public transportation is already near or at capacity in the downtown core.

 - Every new bus added in the downtown slows our existing buses.

 - Ottawa’s prosperity depends on moving people more efficiently.

 Why light rail transit?

 The Confederation Line will launch with a planned peak capacity of 10,700 passengers per hour in each direction, with potential to grow to over 18,000 passengers per hour in each direction by 2031.

 With a tunnel through the downtown core, travel time between Blair Road and Tunney’s Pasture Station will be less than 24 minutes—any time of day.
-Time saved is projected to provide a net economic benefit to the City of $276 million between 2019 and 2031.

 Replacing bus and car trips with the LRT’s zero emission electric trains, means reducing carbon dioxide by approximately 94,000 tonnes per year by 2031.